 Some of the ways that you can advocate for your mental and emotional wellbeing include:

-Be alert and informed.
-Ask your doctor for a list of symptoms you should report to him/her in between check-ups, such as new lumps, bleeding or pain.
+- Be alert and informed.
+Ask your doctor for a list of symptoms you should report to him or her in between check-ups, such as new lumps, bleeding, or pain.

 Above all, make peace with yourself.

 The end of breast cancer treatment begins a new phase of your life and a new normal.
 Regaining a sense of balance and normalcy afterward can be as challenging as the disease treatment itself.
-Your breasts may look and feel different, but beneath it all, it is still quintessentially you.
+Your breasts may look and feel different, but beneath it all, they are still quintessentially you.